jparraporcar/websocket-broadcast/README.md

 To run the app:

-npm run compile
+1. npm run compile
+2. move the new frontend.js file to public folder and delete old one (provisional)
-npm start
+3. npm start